narc0tiq/LiquidRepair/resources/common/README.md

 Textures, models, etc., are keenly desired, but requested to be licensed under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/) license.
 Any contributions will be greatly appreciated.

+## Statistics ##

+8 tinker tools were harmed during the creation of this mod.